ImXico/Reporter/README.md

 [![Build Status](https://travis-ci.org/ImXico/Reporter.svg?branch=master)](https://travis-ci.org/ImXico/Reporter)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/ImXico/Reporter/blob/master/LICENSE.md)

 Tiny and lightweight event handling system for Java/Kotlin.
-It's an annotation-based implementation of the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) that takes away all the boilerplate that usually comes with it, making it much quicker and easy to use.
+It's an annotation-based implementation of the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) that takes away all the boilerplate that usually comes with it, making it easy and intuitive to use.

 ### Events
 Have all events implementing the `Event` interface.